XiaoHao23/XiaoHao23/README.md

 # Hello, welcome to my GitHub homepage!

-I am LIANGJIAHAO, currently a graduate student at Kyung Hee University in South Korea.
+I am LIANGJIAHAO, currently a master at Kyung Hee University in South Korea.
 My area of interest is deep learning, and I am currently at the beginner stage of learning.

 ## About Me